 In the cinema-TV world, Paula has written and developed projects with many film producers and was a staff writer on the highly regarded PBS series, American Family, starring Edward James Olmos, Raquel Welch, Esai Morales, and Sonia Braga.

-Among her latest theatre works are January and The Chisera, both nominated for the first Kilroy List, plus she was commissioned by Playwrights Arena to write ¡Goat Springs Eternal!, an updated adaptation of Fuenteovejuna, a Lope de Vega play from the Spanish Golden Age. ¡Goat Springs! was performed at Golden Tongues 2 in Los Angeles.
+Among her latest theatre works are January and The Chisera, both nominated for the first Kilroy List, plus she was commissioned by Playwrights Arena to write Norteño, an updated adaptation of Fuenteovejuna, a Lope de Vega play from the Spanish Golden Age.
+Norteño was performed at Golden Tongues 2 in Los Angeles at the William Andrews Clark Library On the Grounds event.
 She is also a part of 365 Women a Year: A Playwriting Project and has written three one-acts for them: Yerba Buena, about Juana Briones, a multiracial woman who was one of the founders of San Francisco; Gospel Train, about female members of the Underground Railroad; and Boundless, about the Hindu mystic and saint Akka Mahadevi.
 Her play, The Last Nights of Scheherazade, won the Israel Baran Award for best new play.
 Other works in progress include Strawberry and Along the River, Almost Winter.

-Her newest play, Antigone X, is an updated look at the Sophocles classic from an all new and nontraditional point of view.
+One of her newest plays, Antigone X, is an updated look at the Sophocles classic from an all new and nontraditional point of view.
 Set in a refugee camp outside the ruined city of Thebes, which is plagued by a demagogue, Antigone X is a fierce cry for commitment to equality and justice, offering hope for engaged activist citizens.
-It was commissioned for the MFA Rep at USC, where it was produced, directed by Anita Dashiell-Sparks; in 2018 it was the produced by Cal Rep, directed by Jeff Janisheski.
-Antigone X is coming out in print in 2018.
+It was commissioned for the MFA Rep at USC and was directed by Anita Dashiell-Sparks; in 2018 it was produced by Cal Rep, directed by Jeff Janisheski.
+Antigone X was published by NoPassport Press in 2018.

 In addition to her plays, she is also working on nonfiction projects, as well as Water Rites, a multimedia/multidisciplinary project that looks at a precious resource from all angles, from the mundane to the spiritual.
 She is also working on a play about human trafficking, Salvage/Spasiti, which combines a fictional story with documentary interviews.